 - Forget Wifi Networks on AppleTV

-- For macs, choose your AppleTV from the AirPlay status menu in the upper right screen menu bar
+- For Macs, choose your AppleTV from the AirPlay status menu (screen icon with an upwards arrow) in the upper right screen menu bar

-- For iDevices use Control Center to connect to AirPlay
+- For iDevices use Control Center to connect to AirPlay.
+Look for Airplay’s icon (screen icon with an upwards arrow)

-- If this is first time you connect using peer-to-peer it might take several minutes.
+- If this is the first time you connect using peer-to-peer, it might take several minutes.
 Be patient

 Peer-to-Peer Airplay Tips

 If you use peer-to-peer AirPlay, all devices need to have BOTH WiFi and Bluetooth toggled ON.
-You don’t have to actually connect to WiFi router or actually pair via Bluetooth.
+You don’t have to connect to WiFi router or even pair via Bluetooth.
 But you must have both switched ON in your Control Center.

 Troubleshooting Peer-to-Peer Airplay